Overview of Damage Prevention

 Successful control of geese has been reported with high-voltage electric fences.
 Two strands of at least 17-gauge wire are needed, 8 inches and 16 inches off the ground respectively, or 3 strands at 5, 10, and 15 inches off the ground.

-Locate stationary frightening devices where they will not become entangled or obstructed by branches of trees or power lines.
+Locate stationary frightening devices where they will not become entangled or obstructed by tree branches or power lines.
 Devices may be subject to theft or vandalism in areas that are open to the public.
 Frequently relocate devices that are stationary to avoid acclimation by geese.
 Geese quickly learn whether something poses a real danger and they quickly habituate to most devices.
 When the birds become habituated, the devices lose effectiveness.

 Visual devices may be used to create an image that geese avoid, especially if they are not already established on a site.
 Quietness is a key advantage of visual frightening devices and makes them a suitable tool for use in populated areas.
 Visual frightening devices are not likely to be effective on suburban lawns where there are trees or other objects overhead, or in areas where geese have been established for years.
-Effigies of humans (e.g., scarecrow) or predators (Figure 8) attempt to depict visual threats to geese.
+Effigies of humans (e.g., scarecrow) or predators attempt to depict visual threats to geese.
 Effigies with moving or flapping parts are more effective than non-moving ones.
 Reposition effigies every several days.

 Flags or balloons can be placed on poles (6 feet or taller) in and around an area to be protected.
 Geese normally are reluctant to linger beneath an object hovering overhead.
 Flags can be made of 3- to 6-foot strips of 1-inch colored plastic tape, or 2- x 2-foot pieces of orange flagging.
 Balloons, with large eye-spots and filled with helium are sold at some garden or party supply stores.
 Several flags or balloons may be needed to protect each acre of open lawn.